 Reduced Risk Can Also Reduce Deductibles

-It’s not only good business practice to use standard AIA contracts, it can help firms insured through Schinnerer reduce their deductibles when claims occurs.
+It’s not only good business practice to use standard AIA contracts, it can help firms insured through Victor reduce their deductibles when claims occurs.
 Both a premium credit and a deductible credit can be offered to eligible firms in states where the unique credits have been approved as an incentive to use good practice procedures and document performance.
 The deductible credit rewards firms that practice prudently if a claim occurs because claims against firms that use risk mitigation techniques can be highly defensible.
-More information about the risk mitigation credits is available through the AIA Trust or from www.Schinnerer.com/AE/Pages/AIA-Trust-Members.aspx, the landing page on the Schinnerer website for Trust members.
+More information about the risk mitigation credits is available through the AIA Trust or from https://www.victorinsuranceus.com/AE/Pages/AIA-Trust-Members.aspx, the landing page on the Victor website for AIA members.

-Victor O. Schinnerer & Company, Inc. and CNA work with the AIA Trust to offer AIA members quality risk management coverage through the AIA Trust Professional Liability Insurance Program and Business Owners Program to address the challenges that architects face today and in the future.
+Victor and CNA work with the AIA Trust to offer AIA members quality risk management coverage through the AIA Trust Professional Liability Insurance Program and Business Owners Program to address the challenges that architects face today and in the future.
 Detailed information about both these programs may be found on the AIA Trust website, TheAIATrust.com.